kontent-ai/data-ops/README.md

 > [!TIP]
 > You can select specific subset of entities to clean using either `include` or `exclude` parameter.
 Note that the clean operation will fail if you attempt to delete an entity with existing dependants (e.g. a content type with existing items based on it).

+## Known Limitations

+### Web Spotlight
+[Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) currently can't be enabled/disabled through the tool.
+As a result the `clean` operation cannot delete the root type associated with Web Spotlight as long as it's enabled and therefore skips it.

 ### Usage

 ```bash